Xeena2812/deep-learning-nhf/README.md

 For the project we use the ACDC challenge database (https://acdc.creatis.insa-lyon.fr/#challenges)

-We have decided to start by using 2 different apraches.
-In one we use the whole scans and in the other we only use smaller images containing only the hearts.

 The network is a 2D convolutional network based on DenseNet.
 The inputs are the downscaled images and the outputs the upscaled.

 To run the training and the evaluation you will need the following python libraries: